samuelroland/dme/docs/paradigm-implementation-report.typ

 == Why DME is the solution ?

+Note: the README.md at root contains instructions on how to install DME if you want to follow along.

 DME is trying to fix these issues around the PDF export, search and syntax highlighting experience.
 We didn't have time to tackle PDF export in this semester but we successfully improved the situation on search and code preview.

 When you open DME, either with the `dme` command or via the start menu, you can see the home view.